kant/HackBox/README.md

 It's written in ES6 transpiled with Babel to allow full ES6 support.
 In order to use all of the ES6 features we're using [babel.js](https://babeljs.io) transpiler via the [require hook](https://babeljs.io/docs/usage/require/) as can be seen in index.js.

-## Questions

-1. Can one user ever be on multiple projects in the same hackathon?
-2. Can the owner of a project change?
-3. Do projects ever exist outside of a hackathon, or in multiple hackathons?
-(I'm assuming not)
-4. I mentioned previously that if open sourcing this project is a goal, we may want to use the [knex](http://knexjs.org/) SQL builder because it's quite popular and supports more databases than any other such node.js library that I'm aware of.
-Unfortunately there's no official SQL Server support.
-Azure supports MySQL and that *is* supported.
-Should we use MySQL?
-5. In the same vein as #4 auth should ideally also be pluggable/flexible.
-To that end, I'd suggest the [Hapi.js "bell" library](https://github.com/hapijs/bell) which supports Microsoft Live auth, which is what we'd use here, but would also make it easy for people to use other auth providers like: GitHub, Google, Twitter, etc. It deals with normalizing user profiles between providers, and it would let us leverage existing Live profiles without having to do the manual DB dump/sync that was described.

 ## Running Locally

 ```